paulodo55/serviceflow-ai/GOOGLE_SERVICE_ACCOUNT_SETUP.md

 - **Professional credibility** that justifies premium pricing
 - **Operational efficiency** with automated scheduling

-**ServiceFlow, a VervIdai software - Your CRM now has professional calendar functionality! 🚀**
+**VervidFlow, a VervIdai software - Your CRM now has professional calendar functionality! 🚀**